Silicon Valley Bank

 Who did we test with?

-We conducted 5 rounds of testing with 17 founders who are from different demographics, and have very different business models.
-We sourced our participants through relationship managers.
-Why is this important?
 These were very timely research studies.
 Our participants have actual pressing debt needs.
 So for example, instead of asking “can you think of a time when you considered a loan” we can directly ask “we know you are looking for a loan right now” and as they were going through our experience, our solution is relevant and applicable, therefore increasing the efficacy of the research study.

 The Process: Research Findings